pgmann/SpectatorPlus/README.md

     </dependencies>
 </project>
 ```
 You can prefix the dependency version with either an `S` for Stable (Release) or a `B` for Beta (Development).
-Beta builds need to be prefixed with `-SNAPSHOT`.
+Beta builds need to be postfixed with `-SNAPSHOT`.
 The Maven Repository stores builds from `B3.0-SNAPSHOT` and onwards.

 Once SpectatorPlus is set up as a dependency of your project, you can start using the API.